doraadong/MESSI/README.md

 See [tutorials/MESSI_merfish_hypothalamus.ipynb](tutorials/MESSI_merfish_hypothalamus.ipynb), for a detailed intro on how to train and test a MESSI model, to infer signaling genes and subtypes from the learned parameters and other possible model configurations.

+# Credits
+This software was developed by the [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).
+Implemented by Dongshunyi (Dora) Li.